paritytech/grandpa-bridge-gadget/docs/beefy.md

 already progressed, but BEEFY needs to first finalize the mandatory block of the older session.
 See [Catch up](#3-catch-up) for more details and also consult [Lean BEEFY](#2-lean-beefy).

-In a good networking conditions BEEFY may end up finalizing each and every block (if GRANDPA does the same).
-Practically, with short block times, it's going to be rare and might be excessive, so it's suggested for implementations to introduce a `min_delta` parameter which will limit the amount of started rounds.
-The affected component of the formula would be: `best_beefy + MAX(min_delta, NEXT_POWER_OF_TWO(...))`, so we start a new round only if the power-of-two component is greater than the min delta.
+In good networking conditions BEEFY may end up finalizing each and every block (if GRANDPA does the same).
+Practically, with short block times, it's going to be rare and might be excessive, so it's suggested for implementations to introduce a `min_delta` parameter which will limit the frequency with which new rounds are started.
+The affected component of the formula would be:
+`best_beefy + MAX(min_delta, NEXT_POWER_OF_TWO(...))`, so we start a new round only if the
+power-of-two component is greater than the min delta.
 Note that if `round_number > best_grandpa` the validators are not expected to start any round.

 <details>
 <summary>Future: New round selection.</summary>